paramphy/Lightning_add_onn/README.md

 # Blender 2.83 Lightning Addon
-A simple Blender add-on to summon lightning.
+A simple Blender add-on to summon lightning .
 Anyone interested are wellcome to fork this repository.

 # Download/Installation